cdsl-research/ecoman/docs/install_linux_machine.md

 # Install to Linux Machine

+You have to read [Common Installation Steps](common.md) before reading this document.

 (1) Enable ssh on ESXi Node

 [How to Enable SSH on VMware ESXi | phoenixNAP KB](https://phoenixnap.com/kb/esxi-enable-ssh)